autodesk-forks/USD/extras/usd/web/README.md

 This example expands on the simple [USDViewWeb](./pxr/usdImaging/bin/usdviewweb) application to initialize a USD Hydra Storm renderer in a web viewport while exposing USD javascript that can be controlled via the html or js files.

-## Features
- - Controllable with JavaScript via html and the Developer Console.
-Type `Module` to see the commands exposed.

 # How to build and deploy?
 See basic instructions under [pxr/usdImaging/bin/usdviewweb/README.md](./pxr/usdImaging/bin/usdviewweb/README.md).